- What We Do

 When we talk about competitors from an SEO perspective, we’re talking specifically about the websites that rank on the first page for the keywords you’ve identified as important for your business.
 If you’re a plumbing company in Maryland, and you’ve identified “Maryland plumbing companies” as a target keyword phrase, perform a Google search for that phrase and see what comes up.

 Excluding the local map, the first three results for “Maryland plumbing companies” are actually directory websites—not other Maryland plumbing companies.
-Few Maryland Plumbers would consider Findoha.com a competitor, but from an SEO perspective, they are.
+Few Maryland Plumbers would consider TheBlueBook.com a competitor, but from an SEO perspective, they are.

-So, identify the keywords worth targeting and then perform some searches on Google, Yahoo and Bing (although let’s be honest—Google has over 70% market share—if you’re just getting started, start there!).
+So, identify the keywords worth targeting and then perform some searches on Google, Yahoo, and Bing (although let’s be honest—Google has over 86% market share—if you’re just getting started, start there!).
 Ideally, you’ll want to analyze 3-5 competitor sites.

 In some markets, you’ll find that the same 3-5 sites appear for most of the search terms you’ve identified as important (these folks have likely done their homework too).
 In this case, your job is much easier.
 However, in other cases, you’ll find different websites for each keyword phrase searched.
 Unfortunately, you still have to analyze these websites.
 If you’re operating with tight budgets or you’re in a time crunch, reduce your analysis to the top 1-2 sites instead of 3-5.

-There are dozens of methodologies for performing an SEO competitor analysis.
-Every company – including Blue Corona – has their own “special sauce” and the contents of that recipe extend beyond what we can cover here.
-A basic competitor analysis must look at the website in general strategic terms as well as specific SEO elements.
+There are dozens of methodologies for performing an SEO competitor analysis and plenty of SEO “score checkers.”
+Each of these SEO checkers—including Blue Corona’s proprietary SEO analysis tool—uses their own special sauce and the contents of that recipe extend beyond what we can cover here.
+However, the best SEO score checkers look at the website in general strategic terms as well as specific SEO elements.